bbc/tams/docs/adr/0035-fine-grained-auth.md

 ## Context and Problem Statement

 TAMS provides multiple methods for authentication, as described in [ADR0028](./0028-authentication-methods.md).
-The most commonly used method is currently OAuth2.
+The most commonly used method to implement authentication is Bearer tokens acquired using OAuth2 flows.
 OAuth2 allows for auth tokens to claim [scopes](https://oauth.net/2/scope/) as a means to restrict the permissions of clients and requests.
-This has been used in TAMS implementations to provide coarse grained authorization.
+This has been used in TAMS implementations to provide coarse grained authorisation.

 Emerging TAMS use cases are making use of TAMS' media re-use capabilities over increasingly large numbers of users, teams, and organisations.
 As the number of clients accessing content in a TAMS store grows, the need for finer-grained control of that content becomes more acute.